florentpoujol/php8-type-system/tools_for_static_analysis.md

 The first argument should be an expression like in any condition.

 When the assertion fail, it will throw an `AssertionError`, optionally with the provided error message as second argument.
-When the second argument is an exception, then this exception will be thrown instead of the `AssertionError`.
+When the second argument is an exception instance, then this exception will be thrown instead of the `AssertionError`.

 Examples:
 ```php